Boat Excise

 - Boat was overvalued

-- Moved from billing city or town
+- Moved from the billing city or town

 - Transferred boat ownership

-- Boat sold, traded, junked, repossessed, stolen or deemed a total loss
+- Boat sold, traded, junked, repossessed, stolen, or deemed a total loss

-NOTE: You are not entitled to an abatement if you (1) cancel your registration and retain ownership of the boat, or (2) change the registration or location of the boat to another Massachusetts city or town, during the fiscal year.
+NOTE: You are not entitled to an abatement if you (1) cancel your registration and retain ownership of the boat, or (2) change the registration or location of the boat to another Massachusetts city or town, during the calendar year.

 DEADLINE: